-The doctrine of the trinity, as taught by men, is but a carnal attempt to comprehend that which is only understood through the spirit.
-Man can not know the things of God, except through the spirit of God (1 Cor 2:11-13).
+The doctrine of the trinity is but a carnal attempt to comprehend that which is only understood through the Spirit.
+Man can not know the things of God, except through the Spirit of God (1 Cor 2:11-13).

 1 Cor 2:14 But the natural man receiveth not the things of the Spirit of God: for they are foolishness unto him: neither can he know them, because they are spiritually discerned.

 The incorrect usage of a simple word can make an incredible difference with regards to the understanding of a verse.
 When the word and, is incorrectly inserted into a verse when the correct word to be used is also, even so, or both, it creates deception and confusion because the true intended meaning is purposely obscured.